-If you are interested in enrolling for the Certificate/Diploma, complete the relevant application form available from the PTCEE office or downloadable from the website www.ptc.ac.fj/ptcee.
+If you are interested in enrolling for the Certificate, Diploma or BD, complete the relevant application form available from the PTCEE office or downloadable from the website http://ptcee.ptc.ac.fj/

-The BD application form is also downloadable there, or available from the PTC Registrar or the PTCEE office.
 A BD applicant wishing to study entirely through extension is subject to the same admission procedures as a BD student in residence or studying part-time.
 Feel free to contact the PTCEE office with any queries.